joseech28/osticket-prereqs/README.md

 <img src="https://imgur.com/8iWKRYp.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-1-) Build a resource group.
+1-) Build a resource group in azure.
 A location for the resource group must be specified when the resource group is created.
 </p>